 3. Organize and Categorize

 In Evernote, they call folders ‘Notebooks’ to be cute.
-But they function just like folders on your Mac, PC, or in Google Drive.
+But they function just like folders on your Mac, PC, or Google Drive.
 When I type up a new set of notes (something I try to do weekly), I put them all in an ‘Unsorted Notes’ Notebook.
 This helps me focus on copying and typing without worrying about how to organize my notes.

-Then there are notes that don’t fit perfectly into any category.
+Then some notes don’t fit perfectly into any category.
 I work with keywords a lot for various projects beyond writing for the Lulu Blog.
 So I don’t put my keyword notes into my Blog Notebook.
 I have a Keywords Notebook and I organize the notes there.
 Since I might use these keywords lists for several projects, I use Evernote’s Tags to further organize.
 Now I can sort by Keywords Notebook by tags (like ‘blog’, ‘site’, ‘email’).

 - When you wrote them down